pfmahoney/Proform_tdf_v2_BLE/README.md

 - (Recommended) click Erase first
 -  Click Program.

-Lastly you could load the code up in VS Code using the included Github files.
+If you want to modify the code or control the flashing better or try a different device other than this specific board, you could clone the github project or download it and then load the code up in VS Code using the included Github files.
+I used Arduino and PlatformIO and there's a platformio.ini for the libraries.

 ## Future Improvements and known issues